Human Nutrition track provides two core modules that focus on the biological and public health aspects of the discipline.

 Nutrition and Food Services HNFB-225

 The course focuses on food services and their role in health promotion.
 The course deepens the understanding of dietary guidelines in regulating nutritional quality of meals served in public food services.
 The role of nutritional expertise in food services is discussed.
+The course is organised every other academic year.

 Food-related Behaviour track provides one core module that focuses on the social and behavioural aspects of food and eating.